2008 Ecampus Graduates

 Describe your Ecampus degree experience: My Ecampus course work was in the College of Agricultural Sciences with a major in General Agriculture.
 Since I was a post-bacc student, I was able to design my course work to suit my needs to earn a second bachelor's degree.
 I took my classes via Ecampus from my home in Salinas, CA while working full time for the U.S. Department of Agriculture, Natural Resources Conservation Service and caring for my family.
 The agency had asked me to take an additional 24 upper division undergraduate units to meet requirements for my career as a Natural Resource Manager and Soil Conservationist.
 I chose OSU Ecampus because one of my colleagues in California had been asked to return to school in order to fulfill these requirements.
 I had already earned an Executive Master of Business Administration from another private university via their distance learning program, and had a great experience.

 Why did you choose your specific degree program?
 I chose the Ecampus General Agriculture program because it was one of the first totally online programs in the country that fit my unique needs for flexibility, relevant courses and credibility.
 I was able to customize my course work around the Baccalaureate Core courses and satisfy my own curiosity for sustainable agriculture, natural resource and science-based knowledge.
-My faculty adviser, Wayne Fanno, was always available and supportive, and I made a special effort to visit the campus to meet with him face to face and connect to the OSU campus community.
+My faculty advisor, Wayne Fanno, was always available and supportive, and I made a special effort to visit the campus to meet with him face to face and connect to the OSU campus community.

 Describe your current location and job search experience: In October 2008, I was rehired by the USDA, Natural Resources Conservation Service (NRCS) in Arizona as a District Conservationist.
 Presently, I am living in Yuma, AZ and I am the new District Conservationist at the USDA's Yuma Service Center.